FortRise/FortRise/MIGRATION.md

 You can still access the specific Registers as well like `PickupRegistry` and `ArrowRegistry` which contains the under the hood implementation of these `ModRegisters`.

+## Hjson and TeuJson Removal
+Hjson and TeuJson has been removed completely, which means you will not have an access to the Hjson format anymore, and TeuJson will cause a compile error.

+Use `System.Text.Json` instead and it add this to your dependencies if needed.

 ## VanillaAtlas removal
 To iterate what this is, this feature is for replacing TowerFall's texture directly from the Atlas.
 This uses a separate directory from the Mod's Atlas and it also uses the Atlas format to replace.